ajoherron/giss_storm_tracks/README.md

 * cPickle was changed to pickle (should not be an issue)
 * hard coded in some imports, cuz of the way "exec" command works in python3
 * dictionaries in python2 are not ordered dicts, so the keys were sorted in python2 code and python3 code to compare consistently
 * tree\_travesal\_v4.py code had issues with the list being not ordered in python2, so I changed the python2 code to have an ordered dict for fair comparison of the python3 tracker
-* Max E. edited line 707 in track_finder_v4.py to fix an oversight in the string replacement method. the old method would replaced all instances of "tracks" in the path.
-The new code does this only in the relevant filename
-* Max E. changed numpy.float to python built-in "float" and numpy.int to numpy.int64 in several scripts due to deprication
-* Max E. edited line 80-86 in save_netcdf_v4.py to catch an edge case where data shapes are mismatched (the trap just reshapes the data in ModelE 2.X grid structure) original line is commented out

 ## Installation of necesssary libraries
+Before setting up your conda environment, ensure you have not imported another discover python module via your .bashrc, .profile, or otherwise (in testing this interfered with the program)
+This program runs on python 3.6, which is old.
+Some inconsistencies with newer python versions may crash the program

 You can setup conda to run python on your machine.

-Then create a new conda environment with Python version 3.6.
+Then create a new conda environment with Python version 3.6, via ONE of the following methods
+1) Create it automatically with provided YAML file
+> conda env create -f environment.yml
+This will create environment "stormtracks"

+2) Create it manually with the following commands

-* <p>conda create -n tracker python=3.6</p>
+* <p>conda create -n stormtracks python=3.6</p>

 Activate the conda environment in your terminal using:

-* <p>conda activate tracker</p>
+* <p>conda activate stormtracks</p>

 Then install the following libraries: